 Art is similar, a slight adjustment can make a HUGE difference in the outcome.
-That said, most (if not all), artwork is a learning experience.
+That said, most (if not all) artwork is a learning experience.
 Being an artist is truly a journey.
 Our perception, inspiration and motivation continually change over time.
-So will
+So does

 the art we make!"

 "Though often marginalized, drawing is a vital part of society.
-Buildings we enter, clothes we wear and the things we use all had to be drawn before they were brought into existence.
-Art touches every part of our lives and goes well beyond the decorative pieces on our walls.
+Buildings we enter, clothes we wear and the items we use, all had to be drawn before they were brought into existence.
+Art touches every aspect of our lives and goes well beyond the decorative pieces on our walls.

 "My goal is to capture the emotion of my subjects and thereby initiate a sequence of emotions in the viewer.
 Most art is viewed in the absence of the artist.
 Therefore, I always consider what is conveyed without explanation.
 Visual stimulation is just the beginning, the viewer's life experiences and disposition in the presence of the work provide the rest of the equation.
 It is in this way, that "we" (artist and viewer) collaborate to create an experience."